Josepdal/DBTeamV1/README.md

 it won't recover of vps hibernation or system problems.

 You need to have [`tmux`](https://github.com/tmux/tmux) or [`screen`](https://www.gnu.org/software/screen) installed.
-Both are pre installed in almost all linux distributions, but in case you don't you can get it this way: `sudo apt get-install tmux screen`
+Both are pre installed in almost all linux distributions, but in case you don't you can get it this way: `sudo apt-get install tmux screen`
 Tmux and screen are two different terminal multiplexer programs that will be needed in order to use the script.

 You can use __`steady.sh`__ script in two ways: with `tmux`_(recomended)_ or with `screen`.
 You may also mix them, but it is not assured to work.